GisungSim/GisungSim.github.io/research-experiment.md

 To tailor a solution to my experiment's specific needs, I combined inductors, ferrite cores, and EMI filters properly to construct a homemade filter.
 This filter was remarkably successful, suppressing the noise over 99%!

 <b>Laser Power Amplification</b><br>
-Since my diode laser emits only 40 mW, I need to amplify the laser power because four-wave mixing in the double-lambda system we utilized requires large detuning so that several mW is required (400 to 700 mW, typlically).
+Four-wave mixing in the double-lambda system requires large detuning and typically necessitates high power (over several hundred mW).
+However, the power of my diode laser was only 40 mW.
+So amplification system was making essential.

-To achieve it, I made and operated a master oscillator power amplifier (MOPA) system with a tapered amplifier (with help of an other member, thanks Yejin!)
+To address this, I constructed and operated a master oscillator power amplifier (MOPA) system with a tapered amplifier (with help of an other member, thanks Yejin!).

 <figure style="width: 90%" class="align-center">
   <img src="/assets/images/squeezing-6.png" alt="">
   <figcaption>Fig. 5. (left) MOPA system in my setup. (right) Output power after MOPA system.</figcaption>
 </figure>

-After the power amplification, the power of the laser beam becomes 1.2 W (from 40 mW).
-The beam (which is named _pump_) is then sent through a single-mode optical fiber to clean up its spatial mode (with 60% of coupling efficiency!).
+After the power amplification, the laser beam's power was increased to 1.2 W (from 40 mW).
+This beam, named 'pump,' was then sent through a single-mode optical fiber to clean up its spatial mode (with 60% of coupling efficiency!).

 <b>Frequency Modulation</b><br>
 But I still need another beam: probe seed, which is red-detuned from the pump (amplified laser source) as shown in Fig. 2.
 External field (that is, the probe-seed beam) should be injected to stimulate FWM beams to achieve strong quantum correlation between the FWM beams (which named _probe_ and _conjugate_, respectively).